Recall FAQs

 • The application form, Notice of Recall Petition, Appointment of Chief Financial Officer and copies of your identification can be submitted electronically.
 Electronic signatures on all forms must include a date and time stamp.
 Payment of the application fee may be completed in person at the Elections Alberta office or by mail.
 All components of the application must be received prior to it being considered for approval.

-• Applications can only be submitted after the first 18 months following the election of a Member in a provincial general election or by-election.
+• The application period will reopen on Monday, December 9, 2024, as applications can only be submitted after the first 18 months following the election of a Member in a provincial general election or by-election.

 Applications cannot be submitted in the 6 months prior to the fixed election date.